AndyH24/group4repo/index.md

 ## Evaluation Metrics:

 The evaluation metrics below will allow for players of the simulation to understand whether a conflict can or cannot have a UN peacekeeping mission deployed.
 The evaluation metrics below are taken directly from the United Nations website as they provide criteria and steps that need to be followed for a United Nations peacekeeping mission and therefore peacekeepers to be deployed.
-- What is the conflict?
+1. What is the conflict?
--- Does the conflict fall into at least one of the 4 mandates that UN Peacekeeping missions aim to ensure:
+a.
+Does the conflict fall into at least one of the 4 mandates that UN Peacekeeping missions aim to ensure:
 Deploy to prevent the outbreak of conflict or the spill-over of conflict across borders;
 Stabilize conflict situations after a ceasefire, to create an environment for the parties to reach a lasting peace agreement;
 Assist in implementing comprehensive peace agreements;